 “We want people to realise that they don’t have to go interstate to get a job done.
 There are many quite capable people here in the Territory.”

-Ross, who has worked for the Territory Government for more than 30 years, enjoys every minute of his job.
+Ross, who has worked for the NT Government for more than 30 years, enjoys every minute of his job.

 “I love the diversity of it - getting out to meet amazing people who are making a go of it.”

 His latest job is helping a Mutitjulu woman set up a business at Uluru.